 - Allow adequate clearance to stationary vehicles and obstructions, allow sufficient room for doors opening ,drivers movements without signaling or people walking between vehicles, this means you should in deal circumstances and be allowing about a metreís clearance

 - When meeting other traffic and width of the road is restricted be prepared to give way no matter whose priority Always remember the oncoming driver may not be as courteous as you are, if there are vehicles parked on both sides but there is room to proceed through then allow an equal amount of clearance to both side. and on road where is need to maintain eth traffic flow but cannot give the ideal clearance then slow down and drive through cautiously

-- Overtaking is the most dangerous manoeuvre.
+- Overtaking is the most dangerous manoeuvre in DSA driving test syllabus.
 Before you decide to overtake you should make sure that is it safe, legal and necessary?
 Always allow plenty of room for motorcyclist and cyclist when overtaking.
 It is important to make sure whatís happening behind you and that you can see far enough ahead.